 FiberTuff™ posts are our preferred post to provide extra support at curves, ends and corners.
 They are strong, quick to install/remove and lack extraneous side clips that may snag on conductors.
 FiberTuff™ support posts feature a step-in footplate and can be safely driven into hard soils with a mallet.

 SmoothCote™ FiberRods are an excellent choice for all types of low-tension conductors.
 The first fiberglass posts had no outer coating—which resulted in painful fiberglass splinters for those who handled them.
 To prevent this, Premier’s SmoothCote™ FiberRods have a UV-resistant, outer urethane coating.

 Our choice for best overall line post is the 3/8" Step-in FiberRod.
 It’s preferred over 3/8" FiberRods for its step-in spike and the ability to be driven into the soil without the need of a drive cap.
 Lightweight.
 Can carry a bundle in one hand during installation.
 That’s something we can’t do with FiberTuffs or PowerPosts.
-The combination ball-and-harp clip cap reduces risk of impalement for easily frightened stock.

 For short fences, look to PowerPosts™ or Multiwire Step-in Plastic Posts.
 These line posts have built-in clips and require no additional insulators, but are less durable than our other options.
 PowerPosts are not recommended for ends and corners.